Police: Four bodies found in NY may be work of MS-13

 The discovery of the bodies comes about a month after more than a dozen MS-13 members were indicted in seven killings on Long Island over three years, including the deaths of several high school students last year.

-Two of the students -- Nisa Mickens, 15, and Kayla Cuevas, 16 -- were beaten with baseball bats and a machete in September.
+Two of the students -- Nisa Mickens, 15, and Kayla Cuevas, 16 -- were beaten with baseball bats and a machete in September in nearby Brentwood.

 Kayla had been involved in "disputes" with MS-13 gang members and associates, including a recent altercation at Brentwood High School, where the girls attended classes.
 The girls had gone for a walk the night they were killed, CNN affiliate News 12 Long Island reported.